alexjdw/django_issue_tracker/README.md

 # Disclaimer

 This is a demo project at this time!
 You *will* run into many issues.
-At the time of this readme update, there are several linked pages that simply aren't implemented at all.
+There may be several linked pages that simply aren't implemented at all.
 However, I hope you'll find that the app is complete and usable as an issue tracker as of this moment.
-Please let me know if anything on the Open Issues, My Issues, New, /api, or /super routes seems to be crashing.
+Please let me know if you find a terminal bug.

 In addition, you'll notice that it's a bit, ahem, *ugly*.
 I'm not a designer, so icons are largely pilfered from the wonderful folks at Font Awesome, fonts are from Google Fonts, and other images are either made by me or taken from a copyright-free search on the web.
 Colors were selected from an online color scheme generator.
 Until functionality is complete, I'm holding off on tinkering with the visuals.